HussainAther/philosophy/causality/emergence.md

 also use the second law of thermodynamics to express the stability in maximization of entropy for thermal equilibrium states.

-Statistical KMS states induce a contextual topology in the state space of statistical mechanics (Ls) which is basically a coarse-grained version of the topology of Li.
-This means nothing else than a partitioning of the state space into cells, leading to statistical states (Ls) that represent equivalence classes of individual states (Li).
-They form ensembles of states that are indistinguishable with respect to their mean kinetic energy and can be assigned the same temperature (Hi).
-Differences between individual states at Li falling into the same equivalence class at Ls are irrelevant with respect to a particular temperature at Hi.

-While step (1) formulates statistical states from individual states at the mechanical level of description, step (2) provides individual thermal states from statistical mechanical states.
-Along with this step goes a definition of new, emergent thermal observables that are coextensive, but not identical with mechanical observables.
-All this is guided by and impossible without the explicit use of the context of thermal equilibrium.

-The example of the relation between mechanics and thermodynamics is particularly valuable for the discussion of contextual emergence because it illustrates the two essential construction steps in great detail.
-There are other examples in physics and chemistry which can be discussed in terms of contextual emergence: emergence of geometric optics from electrodynamics, emergence of electrical engineering concepts from electrodynamics, emergence of chirality as a classical observable from quantum mechanics, emergence of diffusion and friction of a quantum particle in a thermal medium, emergence of hydrodynamic properties from many-particle theory.
+The first step of the contextual emergence process (Li -> Ls) describes statistical states from the individual states, and the second gives indiidual thermal states from statistical mechanical states.
+Other examples may include emergence of geometric optics from electrodynaimcs, electrical engineering features from electrodynamics, chirality from quantum mechanics, and diffusion or friction of a quantum particle in a thermal medium.

 If descriptions at L and H are well established, as it is the case in the preceding example, formally precise interlevel relations can be set up fairly straightforwardly.
 The situation